Fixing the Frozen Benefit Award

 That approach goes out the window under this new NDAA 17 rule.
 The share of the former spouse (FS) is artificially fixed, frozen like a fly in amber.
 And then the payments are postponed until the SM chooses to put in for retirement, so a second shrinkage is imposed on the pension share of the FS.

-Since the new frozen benefit rule was written by Congress, which knows next to nothing about the division of property and pensions in divorce, there will be plenty of problems applying it in most state courts.
+Since the Frozen Benefit Rule was written by Congress, which knows next to nothing about the division of property and pensions in divorce, there will be plenty of problems applying it in most state courts.
 And the harmful impact won’t be limited to spouses; members and retirees will feel the pain as well.
 Consider this example:

 - Their property settlement language tracks the new statute by stating that the disposable retired pay to be divided by court order is that of Husband, based on his years of service and rank at the time of the court order, that is, “major over 16.”
 It even calculates the hypothetical retired pay.